 - Robotic solutions have proven reliability

-- Reputable customer base, willing to provide referrals due to high customer satisfaction rating.
+- Reputable customer base, willing to provide referrals due to a high customer satisfaction rating.

 - Government grant opportunities tend to target startups, rather than mid-sized companies.
-Therefore, opportunities are limited due to the company size.
+Therefore, opportunities are limited due to the company's size.

 - Expand OTTO Motors’ feature set and product configurations to meet needs across a variety of industrial use cases.

 - Won Silver at New York Ceremony for OTTO 1500 self-driving vehicle (2016)